School Travel Pledge

 At Fishbourne Primary School, we want everyone to pledge to make these journeys as safe, healthy and sustainable as we can.

-- We are enormously fortunate to be able to use the coffee shop end of the car park at Fishbourne Roman Palace.
+- We are very fortunate to be able to use the coffee shop end of the car park at Fishbourne Roman Palace.
 From here, there is a safe footpath for children and their parents to use to access school.
-This is a generous arrangement that was made some time ago with the Sussex Archaeological Society and we need to be careful we don’t take it for granted.
+This is a generous arrangement with the Sussex Archaeological Society and we need to be careful we don’t take it for granted.

-- A Walking Bus operates every morning, meeting at 8.25am and operating between Halfrey Road and the school.
+- A Walking Bus every morning, meeting at 8.40am at the Roman Palace car park.

 - Children in Class 6, after successfully completing their Bikeability training are given the opportunity to cycle unaccompanied to school with the permission of their parents.